 Callie

 Callie is a registered Anatolian Shepherd Dog with AKC.
 But that won't do us anygood at this point as Mowgi is "our" guy of choice.
 But honestly, I don't think the Coyotes or Mountain Lions are concerned about their registry.
 They just see the big ass (yes I said it) dogs in the goat pasture and they don't want to play.
 It is so "AWESOME" to see them on night patrol.
 And they work good for day duty patrol too.
-Callie comes from parents that both had their hips x-rayed and they were excellent. |
+Callie passed on in 2019.
+She will forever be missed on the RD Ranch but we thank her for her guidance in keeping the ranch safe. |

 ![]() |